gravitonian/all-in-one-sdk3/README.md

 # Few things to notice

  * No parent pom
+ * No runner project - it's all in the Alfresco Maven Plugin
  * Standard JAR packaging and layout
  * Works seamlessly with Eclipse and IntelliJ IDEA
  * AMP as an assembly